-Laurence Philomène is an emerging non-binary photographer, director and curator living in Montreal, Canada.
+Laurence Philomène is a non-binary photographer, director and curator living in Montreal, Canada.
 Working around themes of color theory, queerness and gender identity, she turns all gender stereotypes into oblivion.
 In the summer of 2016 and 2017, we brought her colourful work to Hamburg.

 First of all: How are you?
 What did you do before starting to answer this interview?
 We are a bit curious where in the world you might be right now and what you are working on.